 The bed represents the first piece of furniture we actually *bought* in our adult lives.
 You know, something that we didn’t get on Craigslist, or Ikea, or was a hand-me-down or gift of some sort.
 In fact, the Ikea furniture that’s currently in our master bedroom replaced a used, falling-apart dresser that I literally bought for $20 FROM THE CLASSIFIED SECTION OF THE NEWSPAPER when I was a sophomore in college.
 It was that old.

 Mark and I are surrounded by people with more money than us.
 They have nicer houses, nicer cars, nicer gear, nicer clothes, nicer appliances, nicer STUFF, and people who actually afford things like interior decorators.
 Some of them are more ‘successful’.
 Some of them inherited it.
 Some were just damn lucky.
 And I admit I allow it to affect my sense of self-worth.
 The ‘keeping up with the Jones’ effect.
-I feel myself often apologizing to friends for the beat up dining room table, or the front steps that are falling apart, or the kitchen that desperately needs upgrading.
-I certainly have my moments of envy that my furniture is mis-matched and hand-me-down, or that my yard wasn’t designed by a landscape architect, or that a color specialist didn’t match my wall color to my throw pillows?—?and I do envy these Houzz-perfect friends and neighbors and magazine articles.
-(The lesson in here is “live in a shitty neighborhood well below your means” and you won’t fell pressure to keep up with anyone!).
+I feel myself often apologizing to friends for the beat-up dining room table, the front steps that are falling apart, or the kitchen that desperately needs upgrading.
+I certainly have my moments of envy that my furniture is mismatched and hand-me-down, or that my yard wasn’t designed by a landscape architect, or that a color specialist didn’t match my wall color to my throw pillows, and I do envy these Houzz-perfect friends and neighbors and magazine articles.
+(The lesson in here is “live in a shitty neighborhood well below your means” and you won’t feel pressure to keep up with anyone!).

 I don’t write this post to brag, or to judge, but rather to say that life choices are complex and often come with conflicting emotions.
 Honestly, I’m envious of my neighbor’s perfect landscaping and their design eye (they have the cutest little container on their front porch that stores umbrellas!
 It looks like a pair of rain boots.
 How sweet!)
 I feel embarrassed that our house is “that house” on the street, bringing the average price down.
 Sorry!
 But on another hand, I’d trade a monthly lawn service for a trip to the Egyptian pyramids any day of the year.

-And at the end of the day, the fact that I even have these thoughts to begin with is a sign of the abundance Mark and I have in our lives and that all of these so-called-problems are manufactured, privileged, first-world problems.
+And at the end of the day, the fact that I even have these thoughts is a sign of the abundance Mark and I have in our lives and that all of these so-called problems are manufactured, privileged, first-world problems.
 We are blessed with the stuff we do have, the lives we live, the opportunities that surround us, our health, our families, and our love for eachother…

 So Mark, here’s to our first piece of furniture, that I bought ON SALE!.
 (And if you know anyone who wants to buy 2 twin box springs, still in the plastic wrap, ping me!
 We’re saving for Panama…)